 (b) states that the members voting for the resolution are satisfied that the interest should not disqualify the member from considering or voting on the matter.

+[Clause 18 amended by No. 37 of 2011 s.
+53(2).]

 19. Quorum where clause 18 applies

-(1) Despite clause 9, if a member of the Council is disqualified under clause 17 in relation to a matter, a quorum is present during the consideration of the matter if at least 3 members are present who are entitled to vote on any motion that may be moved at the meeting in relation to the matter.
+(1) Despite clause 9, if a member is disqualified under clause 17 in relation to a matter, a quorum is present during the consideration of the matter if at least 4 members are present who are entitled to vote on any motion that may be moved at the meeting in relation to the matter.

-(2) The Minister may deal with a matter insofar as the Council cannot deal with it because of subclause (1).
+(2) The Minister may deal with a matter insofar as the Board cannot deal with it because of subclause (1).

+[Clause 19 amended by No. 37 of 2011 s.
+52 and 53(2).]

 20. Minister may declare clauses 17 and 19 inapplicable

 (1) The Minister may by writing declare that clause 17 or 19 or both of them do not apply in relation to a specified matter either generally or in voting on particular resolutions.